Skip to main content

 Fuel Costs: Your Biggest Expense

 Fuel is the single largest expense for owner operators, consuming 35-40% of your total operating budget.
-In 2026, the national average diesel price is hovering around $3.50 per gallon.
-At a typical fuel economy of 6.5 MPG, that translates to approximately $0.54 per mile in fuel cost alone.
+The math below uses an illustrative pump price of $3.50 per gallon — always pull the live national average diesel price from the U.S. EIA weekly diesel report before you finalize your own numbers, since fuel prices move week to week.
+At a typical fuel economy of 6.5 MPG and $3.50/gallon, fuel works out to roughly $0.54 per mile in fuel cost alone (raise or lower this proportionally with the current price).

 At 6.0 MPG / $3.50/gal